h4rvey-g/Note-Blog/content/USMLE/Cardiology/ECGs.md

 ![[Pasted image 20230622220505.png|Pasted image 20230622220505.png]]
 In left bundle branch block
 - The R wave in the lateral leads may be either “M-shaped”, notched, monophasic, or an RS complex![[Pasted image 20230803202721.png|Pasted image 20230803202721.png]]
-In right bundle branch block, the right precordial leads will show <mark style="background: #FFF3A34A;">ST-segment depression and T-wave inversion</mark>.
+In right bundle branch block, the right precordial leads will show <span style="background:rgba(240, 200, 0, 0.2)">ST-segment depression and T-wave inversion</span>.
 Similarly, in left bundle branch block, ST-segment depression and T-wave inversion can be seen in the left lateral leads.
 # [[Mitral valve stenosis|Mitral stenosis]]
 Characteristic findings include:
 - Left atrial enlargement/P mitrale (widened and biphasic P wave)